 Travel to the tomb of Qin Shi Huangdi, which is about 30km outside of Xian and is guarded for over 2000 years by the famous clay warriors of the "Terracotta Army".
 After fighting countless battles with the rivaling 6 other Kingdoms, Qin Shi Huang finally united China 230 B.C. by founding the Qing Dynasty.
-This was the birth of today's world power China.

 The "Terracotta Army" was only found in 1974 by a local farmer.
 After a breathtaking first view over the whole terracotta army you will visit the museum and the "command center" of the army.
 You can admire unique and magnificent relics from the Qin Dynasty.

 On the way back from the Terracotta Warriors to Xian you stop at the Wild Goose Pagoda, one of the most famous landmarks of Xian.
 In Buddhism the Great Wild Goose Pagoda of Xian has a very special meaning.
 Here the Buddhist scriptures, which the monk Xuan Zang brought back from his trip to India in the 7th century, were translated.

 Return to your Xian hotel.
 Afterwards you visit the bell tower of Xian as well as the Xian "Muslim Quarter" with the pulsating night market.
 Overnight stay in Xian.